Robust Bayesian Optimization via Tempered Posteriors: Tempering Schedule Design

 \section{Tempering Schedule Design}

-Our regret bounds in Section \ref{sec:GP-ei-alpha} show that, for any fixed acquisition parameter $g$, tempering the GP posterior $(\alpha<1)$ yields strictly sharper worst-case guarantees than using the standard posterior ($\alpha=1$).
+Our regret bounds in Section~\ref{sec:GP-ei-alpha} show that, for a fixed acquisition parameter $g$ and fixed confidence-rescaling constants, reducing $\alpha$ weakly tightens the noise-driven confidence component of the bound.
+The deterministic RKHS component, however, prevents a uniform ordering of the full regret bound over $\alpha$.
+This trade-off motivates calibrating the tempering level rather than choosing $\alpha$ as small as possible.
 In practice, when researchers have access to a large external dataset $\mathcal{D}_n$, existing methods may be used to estimate an appropriate tempering level $\hat{\alpha}$ (e.g., \cite{holmes2017assigning,miller2019coarsening}), see \citet{wu2023comparison} for a comprehensive review of how to choose $\alpha$.
 However, in many Bayesian optimization settings, such calibration dataset is unavailable, and picking the ``optimal'' $\alpha$ remains challenging.
 We hence develop an adaptive strategy for choosing $\alpha$ based on information-matching principle: the tempering level is chosen so that the prior expected information gain from a single observation under a possibly misspecified model matches the gain one would obtain if the model were correct.
 Our idea of designing a tempering schedule follows \citet{holmes2017assigning}, who propose to choose $\alpha$ such that

 where $f_0(x)$ is the true data density, $f(x; \theta_0)$ is the pseudo true model that minimizes the KL divergence to $f_0(x)$, and $\Delta(x)$ is the Fisher-divergence information between a posterior update from its prior, with likelihood $f(x;\theta)$.
 Our adaptation of this principle leads to a simple, tuning-free, and computationally efficient procedure for choosing $\alpha$ online.